open/close all folders

 - When the Sentry brought Asgard to the ground in Siege, this was the universal reaction.

 - The first volume of Teenage Mutant Ninja Turtles has the Foot, led by a resurrected Shredder, attack the Turtles while they're living with April in her fathers old junk shop, with the store being burned to the ground in the process, leading to the Turtles, April and Casey Jones going into exile in Massachusetts for a year, before kicking off the "Return To New York" storyarc.
 This storyline has been adapted in different ways, most notably in the 1990 movie and the 2003 cartoon.

 - The first Mighty Morphin' Power Rangers movie had Ivan Ooze smash their base and leave Zordon dying.

 - The bull dragon attacking the keep in Reign of Fire applies here, especially as Christian Bale's character has to watch from the outside at first.

-- Princess Leia is forced to watch as the Death Star annihilates her planet, Alderaan in Star Wars: A New Hope.
+- A New Hope: Princess Leia is forced to watch as the Death Star annihilates her planet, Alderaan.
 The kicker is she had a front row seat because she was on the Death Star!